 The Sigri Arts Retreat will take place in the small fishing village of Sigri, located on the western edge of the island of Lesvos at what is known as "the end of the road."
 It is no wonder that it made such an impression on Albert Camus.
 Little has changed since then.

 Sigri remains uncommercialized, and, with a year round population of about 400, it is as close to a traditional Greek village as you can get.
 In addition to the village beach, there are a number of beaches within walking distance.
 It is also home to the Petrified Forest Museum and geoparks.

-We will arrange your transport from the airport in the capital city of Mytilini every Saturday, and after a 90km winding drive, you will arrive in the magical setting of Sigri.
+After a 90km winding drive from the airport or port in Mytilini (the capital city of the island of Lesvos), you will arrive in the magical setting of Sigri.
 Its rugged landscape, pristine beaches, and pallette-inspiring sunsets make it the perfect place to connect fully with your creative self!